 The Landsberg Award

-The award, now in its 10th year, is named after Michele Landsberg, a prize-winning Canadian journalist, author, social activist and feminist, in acknowledgement of the tremendous impact that she has had as an advocate and role model for Canadian women.
+The award is named after Michele Landsberg, a prize-winning Canadian journalist, author, social activist and feminist, in recognition of the tremendous impact that she has had as an advocate and role model for Canadian women.

 The jury members are: